jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Python cheat sheet.md

 - use `str` for string, `bool` for Boolean
 - collection types are declared like this: `list[int]` (Python 3.9+)
+    - on Python 3.8 or earlier, collection type names are capitalized and imported from the `typing` module
 - mappings must have key and value types declared: `dict[str, float]` (Python 3.9+)
 - fixed size tuples should specify the type of each element: `tuple[int, str, str]` (Python 3.9+)
     - for variable size tuples use one type plus an ellipsis: `tuple[int, ...]`
 - union types are supported using `|` (Python 3.10+) or `Union[X, Y]`
 - declare optionals using `Optional[X]` (same as `X | None`)
     - `Optional` must be imported from `typing`
+- type checking needs to be enabled in VSCode (`python.analysis.typeCheckingMode`)

 ## Assertions